 I am a “retired” Chiropractor-turned-green-living-consultant and a blogger.

 My chiropractic background helps me to “connect the dots” in seeing the correlation between the our environment and our health.
 And although I have always been conscientious about how wasteful we are and how much we abuse our natural resources, I don’t view myself as an environmentalist, in the traditional sense of the word.
 But it does really bother me that we live in a disposable and “we-wanted-it-yesterday” society and that “quick and convenience” takes priority over the environment.
 I’m guilty of that sometimes too but I am trying to change in a fun and simple way, without being too radical.
 I don’t want to be preachy or rigid about green living.
 I definitely believe in the 80/20 rule.
-This way, if I do get lazy one day, I won’t feel too guilty.
+I don’t need to beat myself up for a few mis-steps.
+I am not perfect.

 I’m turning into my Mother!

-Well, it’s true and I am proud to admit it!
-(Shhhh…don’t tell her though) - and a little bit of my mother-in-law too.
-They have been the ecological savvy matrons for years without even realizing it.
+My mother and mother-in-law have been the ecological savvy matrons for years without even realizing it.
 They always reused ice cream tubs, yogurt cups, and take-out containers.
 They never bought new plastic containers…until the recent studies showed that plastic containers may leak chemicals into foods.
 Yikes!
 Now, they store non-food items in them.
 (There goes their hobby of trying to match up plastic tub lids to the bottoms without losing their minds.)
 They also have been reusing glass jars even before recycling became a household word and even now, they rarely put glass jars out for recycling because they reuse them.
 If everyone was like them, Tupperware and Glad companies would go out of business.
 Imagine that!!?!!
 No more plastic!
 No more dependence on petroleum.
 What a concept.

 Now, I – the one who always complained that we had too many empty glass jars and plastic containers in the pantry – am filling my own pantry with glass jars and non-recyclable plastic containers.
 I am also looking at ways to reduce buying “want” items and just buying the “need” items…call it frugal or environmentally conscientious but I am starting to really dislike clutter and waste.
 Also, mass produced imported goods, especially from China, (and don’t get me started on that – that’s another blog in itself.) were starting to turn me off.
 So while I didn’t make a conscious plan start on the green journey, it was part of my upbringing.
 But it wasn’t until I started selling some of my eco-goodies that I started writing about green living.
 It sorta felt weird, talking about it since it was what I was already doing.